 The per capita income in Glencoe in 2018 was $121,589, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $486,356 for a family of four.

 The people who call Glencoe home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glencoe residents report their race to be White, followed by Asian.
-Important ancestries of people in Glencoe include Russian, Irish, Polish, and English.
+Important ancestries of people in Glencoe include Russian, German, Irish, Polish, and English.

 The most common language spoken in Glencoe is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Italian and Chinese.